ScryEngineering/digital_site/Home.md

 Ditch boring PowerPoints for hands-on skills development.
 Learn about a wide range of topics from machine learning, open technology stacks and Python programming skills to knowledge transfer and improving communication & stakeholder management - all from our industry experts.
 We show you exactly what to do and how to do it, step-by-step.

+### Content Creation

+Content builds connection and helps you tell your story.
+When you understand your audience, you can help them solve their challenges - and convert visitors into customers.
+With years of expertise in crafting high-quality, dynamic content and a knack for helping tech-focused businesses tell their stories, we're well-positioned to help you break through the noise, reach your customer and get results.

-### Content Creation and Web Development
+### Web Development

-Set your brand apart from the rest.
-To attract the right clients, you need a a beautifully designed site that features engaging, valuable content your target market will love.
-Our talented team brings years of expertise in a variety of fields, including content marketing, responsive design, UI and UX, front-end development and more.
+To attract the right clients, you need a beautifully designed, accessible, secure and mobile-responsive site that will snag you a top spot in search engine results pages.
+Our talented team brings years of expertise in a variety of fields, including responsive design, UI and UX, front-end development and more.

+### Graphic Design

+When it comes to visually communicating your ideas, a clean, minimal and eye-catching design is a must.
+Whether you need a series of infographics, print collateral for a trade show, a poster that showcases an important project or an entirely new brand identity to attract the attention of your ideal customer, we can help.

 ### Process Automation